xameryn/xameryn/README.md

 [Summary]
-- I'm a CSTP student with interests in programming, hiking, and tinkering.
+- I'm a computer science student with interests in programming, tinkering, and constructing mechanisms.

 - Check out [CatJam](https://github.com/xameryn/CatJam), our Discord bot and [Rasa Novum](https://github.com/RasaNovum), our modding team.